DIGITAL IMAGE RESTORATION - HOW IT'S DONE

 Back in the day (and for me, that's the late 60s through the 70s & 80s), there was a great dearth of lovingly reproduced comic book art.
-One had to purchase either the original art, a portfolio, or have traveled to another country where they didn't publish comics on newsprint or the like to see excellent comic art that hadn't been mangled by the production process.
+One had to purchase either the original art, a portfolio, the very few hardback reprint editions available, or have traveled to another country where they didn't publish comics on newsprint or the like in order to see excellent comic art that hadn't been mangled by the production process.

 As is evidenced by my work on this site, I understand the importance of restoring images so that they are palatable to the modern eye.
 All of the 100-Pagers have been reconstructed from scans I made of their front & rear covers and spines.
 Each was stitched together, color corrected and clarified.
 Many, many hours have been invested in clarifying colors, enlarging, correcting angles, cutting & pasting, airbrushing, stitching and generally trying to be extremely faithful to the original pages, so their clarity can come across to modern readers/viewers.

 As with so many other media, comics have undergone changes in their production and, as with film, for example, we have developed a taste for wondrous technological eye candy.